 Learn More and Find Practice Opportunities:

-You can learn more about Insight Dialogue and find classes, retreats, and practice groups through Metta Programs’ website at metta.org.
+You can learn more about Insight Dialogue and find classes, retreats, and practice groups through Insight Dialogue Community website at insightdialogue.org.